^^ Back to top

-The most common symptom of gout is sudden and severe pain in one or more joints; typically your big toe.
-Gout is extremely painful.
+The main symptom of gout is a sudden attack of severe pain in one or more joints, typically your big toe.

-- your joint being very tender, to the point of being unable to bear anything touching it
+the joint feeling hot and very tender, to the point of being unable to bear anything touching it

 - red, shiny skin over the affected joint

-- peeling, itchy and flaky skin over the affected joint as the inflammation subsides
+- peeling, itchy and flaky skin as the swelling goes down

-The intense pain that gout causes can make walking and getting around difficult.
+The intense pain can make getting around difficult.
 Even the light pressure of a bed cover or blanket can be unbearable.

-If gout is left untreated, it is more likely to affect more than one joint as it progresses.
+If gout is left untreated, it's likely to affect more joints over time.